 All growers must have, and be adhering to, an approved and documented environmental management plan to manage the environmental impacts associated with their farming system.

-ZQ Merino is nature's performance fibre
+ZQ wool is nature's performance fibre

-ZQ Merino fibre is naturally technical; it moves moisture away from the skin, adapts to warm or cool you according to the conditions, protects you from the sun, and resists the build-up of odour.
+ZQ fibre is naturally technical; it moves moisture away from the skin, adapts to warm or cool you according to the conditions, protects you from the sun, and resists the build-up of odour.

-In summer, ZQ Merino helps to regulate body temperature and keep you dry as the fibre naturally absorbs and releases moisture, maintaining a balance between the internal and external environment without any clamminess.
-When the temperature drops, ZQ Merino adjusts to keep you warm.
+In summer, ZQ merino helps to regulate body temperature and keep you dry as the fibre naturally absorbs and releases moisture, maintaining a balance between the internal and external environment, without any clamminess.
+When the temperature drops, ZQ merino adjusts to keep you warm.

-Fine, soft and silky ZQ Merino fibre can be made into the most lightweight and breathable of summer garments that feel wonderful to wear and provide good levels of UV protection.
+Fine, soft and silky ZQ merino fibre can be made into the most lightweight and breathable of summer garments that feel wonderful to wear and provide good levels of UV protection.

 Synthetic Apexa Fibre